remidinishanth/distributed_systems/zookeeper/zk.md

 * Unlike standard file systems, **each node in a ZooKeeper namespace can have data** associated with it as well as children.
 It is like having a file-system that allows a file to also be a directory.
 (ZooKeeper was designed to store coordination data: status information, configuration, location information, etc., so the data stored at each node is usually small, in the byte to kilobyte range.)

 ![image](https://user-images.githubusercontent.com/19663316/210222011-ff442d5e-d0db-412f-80bf-f290823e1000.png)

-* Basically, every node in a ZooKeeper tree is a ZNode.
-  - **znode**: in-memory data node in ZooKeeper, organised in a hierarchical namespace (the data tree)

 * Znodes maintain a stat structure that includes version numbers for data changes, ACL changes, and timestamps, to allow cache validations and coordinated updates.
   - Each time a znode's data changes, the version number increases.